-If it is not appropriate for the Executive Director or Business Manager to receive or investigate a disclosure, it is to be forwarded instead to the Chair of the Board, the Chaplain or the company auditor of Dunlea Centre, who will follow the ensuing guidelines and steps in the process, taking the place of the Executive Director.
+If it is not appropriate for the Executive Director or Business Manager to receive or investigate a disclosure, it is to be forwarded instead to the Chair of the Board or the Salesian Provincial, who will follow the ensuing guidelines and steps in the process, taking the place of the Executive Director.

 At all times, complete discretion will apply regarding the number of individuals involved in reviewing the disclosure.